Yakuza's many remasters are about to pay off big time

 Sponsored Links

-At Gamescom 2019, Seta announced that three remastered Yakuza games — originally numbered 3, 4 and 5 — will be released in the West as The Yakuza Remastered Collection.
+At Gamescom 2019, Sega announced that three remastered Yakuza games — originally numbered 3, 4 and 5 — will be released in the West as The Yakuza Remastered Collection.
 The first instalment, Yakuza 3, is available right now if you buy the $60 bundle.
 Yakuza 4 will follow in October and Yakuza 5 will round out the set next February.
 If you haven't been following the Yakuza franchise, you might be wondering why RGG Studio is remastering three titles from PlayStation 3 era in quick succession.

 But make no mistake: these updated versions are important.